Meet Amber: Co-Creator, Systems Tinkerer, Cultural Strategist, Community Builder

-Amber Eltaieb is a bilingual licensed social worker, entrepreneur, and cross-cultural consultant with a proven ability to bridge cultural divides and foster inclusive, human-centered solutions.
-With a dual bachelor's degree in Public Administration and International Relations from the American University of Sharjah, a Master of Social Work from NYU, and extensive post-graduate training, Amber combines academic rigor with real-world expertise.
-Her advanced training spans trauma recovery, family therapy, and organizational transformation, equipping her to develop innovative strategies that address complex challenges.
+Amber Eltaieb is a bilingual licensed social worker, entrepreneur, and cross-cultural consultant with a proven ability to bridge cultures and build human-centered solutions.
+With a dual degree in Public Administration and International Relations from the American University of Sharjah, a Master of Social Work from NYU, and extensive post-graduate training, she merges academic rigor with real-world expertise.
+Her advanced training spans trauma recovery, family therapy, and organizational transformation, equipping her to develop innovative strategies that drive systemic change.

-Amber’s career spans continents and industries, beginning with her first role as a preschool teacher in Yemen’s capital city of Sana’a, where she fostered early education in a culturally diverse environment.
-She went on to work with Dubai’s ruling family at Al Fajer Properties, spearheading charitable initiatives that provided thousands of meals and medical care to marginalized communities.
-Her role grew from media and marketing coordination to leading impactful community outreach projects funded by H.H.
-Sheikh Hasher bin Maktoum Bin Juma Al Maktoum.
-Amber also worked with the Dubai Chamber of Commerce at the Dubai International Arbitration Centre, where she coordinated high-profile events, supported international partnerships, and streamlined operations for the board.
-In the Philippines, she led a team of graduate students from New York University to conduct a comprehensive needs assessment in rural communities, delivering actionable recommendations to local government officials to address food insecurity, water shortages, and intimate partner violence.
+Amber’s work spans continents and industries, from social work and education to real estate and entrepreneurship.
+She began her career in Yemen as a preschool teacher, fostering early childhood education in a culturally diverse setting.
+In Dubai, she worked with the ruling family at Al Fajer Properties, leading community outreach initiatives that provided thousands of meals and medical care to marginalized communities.
+She also worked with the Dubai Chamber of Commerce at the Dubai International Arbitration Centre, where she coordinated high-profile events, supported international partnerships, and streamlined operations for the board.
+In the Philippines, she led one of five teams of graduate students from New York University to conduct a comprehensive needs assessment in rural communities, delivering actionable recommendations to local government officials to address food insecurity, water shortages, and intimate partner violence.

-Amber’s expertise doesn’t stop there.
+Amber is also an entrepreneur and community builder.
 A former co-owner and operator of dot & line, a beloved ethical and community-focused coffee shop in Brooklyn, Amber fostered a welcoming space that revitalized the local neighborhood.
-Her approach to leadership and business highlights her ability to build ethical, inclusive environments that thrive.
+She oversaw all aspects of business operations, from HR and team culture to health compliance and quality control, showcasing her entrepreneurial leadership and ability to build ethical, inclusive environments that thrive.

-In her downtime, Amber enjoys practicing Pilates, traveling, exploring cuisines from around the world, and reflecting on how young learners develop their sense of identity in a rapidly evolving world.
-Her work and life are a testament to her belief that connection, creativity, and compassion are the keys to building stronger, more equitable communities.
+In her downtime, Amber enjoys Pilates, exploring global cuisines, and reflecting on how young learners develop their sense of identity in an evolving world.
+Her life and work are a testament to her belief that connection, creativity, and compassion are the keys to building stronger, more equitable communities.

 Education & Post Graduate Training